-The City by the Bay, known for its liberal, alternative lifestyles, is one of the best-known areas in the world for LGBT.
-In the Castro, a rainbow flag flaps in the wind above colourfully painted crosswalks, making one big statement: San Francisco welcomes the LGBT community with open arms.
-There are more than 60 gay bars and clubs, and although the Castro serves as the epicentre of LGBT culture and nightlife, gay-friendly businesses are sprinkled citywide—frankly, it’s the norm here.
-Learn more about the city’s remarkable gay movement on a guided “Cruisin’ the Castro” historical walking tour.
+The City by the Bay, known for its liberal, alternative lifestyles, is one of the best-known areas in the world for LGBTQ.
+In the Castro, a rainbow flag flaps in the wind above colourfully painted pedestrian crossings, making one big statement: San Francisco welcomes the LGBTQ community with open arms.
+There are more than 60 gay bars and clubs, and although the Castro serves as the epicentre of LGBTQ culture and nightlife, gay-friendly businesses are sprinkled throughout the city—frankly, it’s the norm here.
+Find out more about the remarkable role the city played and is playing in the gay movement at the GLBT History Museum, or on a guided 'Cruisin’ the Castro' historical walking tour.

 Fabulous pool parties.
 Stylish bars and impeccably designed hotels.
 Pampering spas and energetic nightclubs.
 Lavish events.
 There’s no question that the Palm Springs region ranks as one of the world’s top destinations for LGBTQ travellers.
-Whether you’re a couple or looking for a singles scene, Palm Springs and its neighbouring cities offer memorable experiences—from tranquil retreats to clothing-optional resorts.
+Whether you’re a couple (with or without kids), or looking for a singles scene, Palm Springs and its neighbouring cities offer memorable experiences—from tranquil retreats to clothing-optional resorts.

-The party-filled Dinah Shore Weekend/Palm Springs Women’s Weekend (or just “The Dinah”) coincides with the ANA Inspiration LPGA Golf Championship, and is considered the world’s largest lesbian happening.
+The party-filled Dinah Shore Weekend/Palm Springs Women’s Weekend (or just 'The Dinah'), in early April, coincides with the ANA Inspiration LPGA Golf Championship, and is considered the world’s largest lesbian happening.
 A few weeks later, it’s the guys’ turn, and time for the dancing and pool parties of the Palm Springs White Party, the area’s biggest annual gay event.

 In September, cinephiles flock to Cinema Diverse: The Palm Springs LGBTQ Film Festival, which attracts submissions and attendees from around the world.
-And when it comes to one particular scene, Palm Springs will not be outdone: The Palm Springs Leather Pride weekend in late October has become one of the nation’s largest events of its kind, culminating in the crowning of Mr. Leather.
+And when it comes to one particular scene, Palm Springs will not be outdone: The Palm Springs Leather Pride weekend in late October has become one of the nation’s largest events of its kind, culminating in the crowning of Mr Leather.

-At the base of the Hollywood Hills, the city of West Hollywood is the centre of LGBTQ Los Angeles.
+At the base of the Hollywood Hills, the city of West Hollywood is the center of LGBTQ Los Angeles.
 In 1984, West Hollywood became the first majority-gay municipality in the country, and ever since, its rich tradition of pride and acceptance has been enjoyed by locals and visitors alike.
-Today, LGBTQ residents comprise more than 40 percent of the 5-square-mile community, and the crosswalks are painted as welcoming rainbows.
+Today, LGBTQ residents comprise more than 40 percent of the 5-square-kilometre community, and the crosswalks are painted as welcoming rainbows.

 It goes without saying that the entire area is LGBTQ-friendly, with excellent restaurants, hotels, and shopping on every corner.
 As for nightlife, consider The Abbey as your first stop.
 One of the most famous gay bars and nightclubs in the world, The Abbey has everything from go-go dancers to high-end cocktails, and surprisingly good food.
 Turn up the volume at the aptly named Girl Bar, check out Fubar if you’re looking for an underground feel, or The Bayou for a late-night happy-hour scene.
 Round out the weekend with drag queen bingo nights held every Sunday at Hamburger Mary’s.

 Come June, West Hollywood becomes the home base for the LA Pride Festival and Parade.
-The month-long celebration includes festivities around the city, but the main event is the two-day festival in West Hollywood Park, which welcomes more than 400,000 people each year.
+The monthlong celebration includes festivities around the city, but the main event is the two-day festival in West Hollywood Park, which welcomes more than 400,000 people each year.
 Listen to A-list musicians perform on the event’s three stages and watch the elaborate floats roll by at Sunday’s parade.
-Additionally, One City One Pride commences in late May, honoring LGBTQ visual and performing arts with free events around the city.
+Additionally, One City One Pride commences in late May, honouring LGBTQ visual and performing arts with free events around the city.

 A historic arts colony with a long-established gay community, Laguna Beach is Orange County’s leading LGBT city.
 Stay in such gay-friendly spots as the Surf and Sand Resort, a spectacular oceanfront luxury hotel that’s also home to the intimate (and LGBT-friendly) Aquaterra Spa.
 Swim and surf in secluded coves and sunny beaches (including such gay-popular stretches as West Beach and Mountain Road Beach), then browse for high-quality art in Laguna’s numerous galleries.
 For more great art, visit Laguna Art Museum, known for outstanding exhibits works by some of California most important contemporary artists.
 At night, catch performances at the acclaimed Laguna Playhouse, then dance and hang with the locals at Club Bounce—especially lively during Laguna’s busy summer months.
 For an unforgettable experience, try to get tickets to the annual Pageant of the Masters, an extravaganza featuring richly costumed live performers depicting characters in master artworks.

-Discover a more rustic side of Northern California’s LGBT scene in the woodsy setting of Guerneville, about 90 minutes north of San Francisco.
-Set among majestic redwood forests on the banks of the Russian River, the tucked-away hamlet has been the go-to gay getaway for Bay Area weekenders for decades.
-For pinch-me-perfect romantic settings for any partner, book a stay at the luxurious, Mission Revival-style Applewood Inn, or at least dine in the firelight-lit, Michelin-starred restaurant (the wine list is a stunner—not a surprise in the Sonoma County setting).
-During the day, rent a canoe at Burke’s Canoes—a local classic for decades—then zigzag down the easy-to-paddle Russian River.
-Back on land hike through stands of giant trees in Armstrong Redwoods State Natural Reserve, just north of town at the end of Armstrong Woods Road.
+Discover a more rustic side to Northern California’s LGBTQ scene in the woodland setting of Guerneville, about 90 minutes north of San Francisco.
+Set among majestic redwood forests on the banks of the Russian River, the tucked-away hamlet has been the go-to gay getaway for Bay Area weekenders for decades, earning it the nickname of the 'Gay Riviera'.